Conceal your identity on the Internet

 Identity Theft: Ways and means

 Before computers and before what has become the ubiquitous connectivity of modern-day life, information was much scarcer.
-Identify thieves had to work a lot harder to uncover their victim’s details; however, once they found what they wanted it was often much easier than it is today to get away with the crime.
+Identify thieves had to work a lot harder to uncover their victims’ details; however, once they found what they wanted, it was often much more manageable than today to get away with the crime.

 Before the Internet became what it is today, these records were about all identity thieves had to work with.
-Such records were usually just a simple list of where a person held financial accounts, and nothing more.
-Identity thieves had to use these records as leads, and contact the places where their victim banked directly, over the phone.
-They’d then have to swindle their way past yet another customer service rep and hope to get an account number – the prized payoff and score.
+Such documents were usually just a simple list of where a person held financial accounts and nothing more.
+Identity thieves had to use these records as leads and contact the places where their victim banked directly, over the phone.
+They’d then have to trick their way past yet another customer service rep and hope to get an account number – the prized payoff and score.

 Identity Theft: Today